-Yes, you can buy little bottles of colorful liquid to squeeze in your water that say they add B vitamins and other vitamins and minerals, but let’s be clear, most of these flavor squeezers are just artificial chemical concoctions that don’t do anything to enhance the properties of water.
-(Even chocolate milk would be better; we created a milk diet around that.)
+Yes, you can buy a water enhancer—a little bottle of colorful liquid to squeeze in your water that marketers say add B vitamins and other vitamins and minerals—but let's be clear, most of these flavor squeezers are just artificial chemical concoctions that don't do anything to enhance the properties of water.

 Stur Liquid Water Enhancer